gg2yy/hackintosh-xeon-asrock_x99_formula-sapphire_rx580_nitro_8g/README.md

-   This is my complete EFI folder to be used for hackintosh on ASROCK X99 OC FORMULA
+   This is my complete EFI folder to be used for hackintosh on "ASROCK X99 OC FORMULA" and "ASROCK X99 TAICHI"

 # Hardware
    * ASROCK X99 Formula: